hazelcast/hazelcast/hazelcast-documentation/src/WebSessionReplication.md

 ### Spring Security Support

-please see our sample application for [Spring Security Support](https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/spring-security)
+Please see our sample application for [Spring Security Support](https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/spring-security).

 If Spring based security is used for application, you should use `com.hazelcast.web.spring.SpringAwareWebFilter` instead of `com.hazelcast.web.WebFilter` in your filter definition.